khangluong2004/numbas_container/README.md

 ## Full vm instruction

 If docker is not used (recommend Docker though), the full_script.sh in full_script_vm can be used.
+Change "EDITOR_PASSWORD="password"" in the script to your editor password.
 After running the script in Ubuntu with:
 ```bash
 sudo ./full_script.sh
 ```